vagkaratzas/proteinfamilies/docs/output.md

 <summary>Output files</summary>

 - `full_msa/`
-  - `non_redundant/`
+  - `filtered/`
     - `famsa_align/`
       - `<samplename>/`
         - `<samplename>_*.aln`: family full MSA (after checking for sequence redundancy)

 </details>

-If `--remove_sequence_redundancy` is set to true, then the MSAs will be recalculated after in-family sequence redundancy is removed.
+If `--remove_sequence_redundancy` is set to `true`, then the full MSAs will be recalculated after in-family sequence redundancy is removed.
-If the `--alignment_tool` is `famsa`, then this `famsa_align` folder will be created, containing the final MSA files.
+If the `--alignment_tool` is `famsa`, then this `famsa_align` folder will be created, containing the final full MSA files.

 [FAMSA](https://github.com/refresh-bio/FAMSA) is a progressive algorithm for large-scale multiple sequence alignments.